HypothesisWorks/hypothesis/guides/documentation.rst

 - For the formatting and also hyperlinks, all cross-references should use the Sphinx cross-referencing syntax rather than plain text.

-- Wherever possible, example code should be written as a doctest.
-This ensures that if the example raises deprecation warnings, or simply breaks, it will be flagged in CI and can be fixed immediately.

 -----------------